Critique of Pure Reason: Space and time

 The other part of the Transcendental Aesthetic argues that time is a pure a priori intuition that renders mathematics possible.
 Time is not a concept, since otherwise it would merely conform to formal logical analysis (and therefore, to the principle of non-contradiction).
 However, time makes it possible to deviate from the principle of non-contradiction: indeed, it is possible to say that A and non-A are in the same spatial location if one considers them in different times, and a sufficient alteration between states were to occur (A32/B48).
 Time and space cannot thus be regarded as existing in themselves.
 They are a priori forms of sensible intuition.

-The current interpretation of Kant states that the subject inherently possesses the underlying conditions to perceive spatial and temporal presentations.
+The current interpretation of Kant states that the subject possesses the capacity to perceive spatial and temporal presentations a priori.
 The Kantian thesis claims that in order for the subject to have any experience at all, then it must be bounded by these forms of presentations (Vorstellung).
 Some scholars have offered this position as an example of psychological nativism, as a rebuke to some aspects of classical empiricism.

 Kant's thesis concerning the transcendental ideality of space and time limits appearances to the forms of sensibility—indeed, they form the limits within which these appearances can count as sensible; and it necessarily implies that the thing-in-itself is neither limited by them nor can it take the form of an appearance within us apart from the bounds of sensibility (A48-49/B66).
-Yet the thing-in-itself is held by Kant to be the cause of that which appears, and this is where an apparent paradox of Kantian critique resides: while we are prohibited from absolute knowledge of the thing-in-itself, we can impute to it a cause beyond ourselves as a source of representations within us.
+Yet the thing-in-itself is held by Kant to be the cause of that which appears, and this is where an apparent paradox of Kantian critique resides: while we are prohibited from knowledge of the thing-in-itself, we can attribute it as being something beyond ourselves as a causally responsible source of representations within us.
 Kant's view of space and time rejects both the space and time of Aristotelian physics and the space and time of Newtonian physics.